ethericlab/flutter-3d-touch-demo/README.md

 - [Install Flutter](https://flutter.dev/docs/get-started/install)
 - Open Android Studio or VS Code
 - Run the app on am emulator or a real device

+## License

+3D Touch is available under the MIT license.
+See the LICENSE file for more info.